keploy/community-blog/clrnu2rib000008jtfugp1531.md

 ## Why SIT?

-So, Now we know what is System Integration Testing, But why do we actually need it?Let's explore that!
+So, Now we know what is System Integration Testing in software testing, But why do we actually need it?Let's explore that!

 Here are some advantages of using SIT: